Chingu-Solo/solo-koala-64/README.md

 ### Testing Shortcomings

+- ./__tests__/App.tests.tsx there is a problem with mocking fetch.
+So no tests work currently !
+Ther problem originates in ... ./common/utils/ApiUtils.ts.
+And I didn't find a way to mock the ComponentDidMount method and initiate some state workaround.
+Please help.
+The tests shallow rendering (enzyme) of App.tsx worked sometimes but but failed otherwise.
-- ./common/utils/ApiUtils.test.ts lacks alot of testing, there is a list missing cases.
+- ./common/utils/__tests__/ApiUtils.test.ts lacks alot of testing, there is a list missing cases.
 I could not establish to test whether api request throws an error if !response.ok
 - I did not do coverage checks yet - but alot is uncovered.